palewire/news-homepages/README.md

-An open-source archive that gathers, saves and shares news homepages
+An open-source archive that gathers, saves, shares and analyzes news homepages

 ## Links